 Time your approach

 Consider the timing of your online pleas for donations.
-Fundraisers in the Virgin Money London Marathon have reported that sending emails on a Monday morning – with everyone putting off the return to ‘work mode’ after the weekend – brought positive results, while posting updates on social media on Thursday and Friday night, with revelers at their most merry and feeling warm and generous, also proved beneficial.
+Fundraisers in the TCS London Marathon have reported that sending emails on a Monday morning – with everyone putting off the return to ‘work mode’ after the weekend – brought positive results, while posting updates on social media on Thursday and Friday night, with revellers at their most merry and feeling warm and generous, also proved beneficial.

 Rise to the challenge

-Ask your loved ones to bang the drum on social media during The Vitality Big Half – they could even post live updates on your progress if they’re coming to watch.
-Get them to post photos and video of you on social media as you run around the course, always linking to that all-important Virgin Money Giving fundraising page.
+Ask your loved ones to bang the drum on social media during The Big Half – they could even post live updates on your progress if they’re coming to watch.
+Get them to post photos and video of you on social media as you run around the course, always linking to that all-important fundraising page.

 13.1: Keep going

-Your race may be run, but you can keep the donations coming after The Vitality Big Half by sharing your achievements with your friends and family, whether it’s in person, by email or on social media.
-Keep directing people to your Virgin Money Giving page even if you’ve already smashed your target and you could keep the money rolling in for your cause long after Race Day.
+Your race may be run, but you can keep the donations coming after The Big Half by sharing your achievements with your friends and family, whether it’s in person, by email or on social media.
+Keep directing people to your fundraising page even if you’ve already smashed your target and you could keep the money rolling in for your cause long after Event Day.